obenland/wp-approve-user/readme.txt

 = 12 =
 * Bumped minimum required WordPress version to 4.7.
+* Switches to a three-state approval system: approved, unapproved, and pending.
 * When a user is unapproved, they now get immediately logged out from all active sessions.
 * Uses a cron job to auto-approve more than 100 users asynchronously after plugin activation.